siyandaV-0/linux-gpu-python-env/README.md

 <h4 style="background-color:LightGray; color:black">
 Remove any existing CUDA folders you may have in /usr/local/
 <ul>
-<li> There shouldn’t be any folders with the name “cuda” or “cuda-anything” in usr/local/ at this point!
+<li> There shouldn’t be any folders with the id “cuda” or “cuda-anything” in usr/local/ at this point!
 <ul>
 </h4>